Model Basis 1 - Rotations in the LEDO Field

 Here, Lambda explicitly denotes wavelength awareness: the field carries a spectral decomposition akin to a local Fourier content, such that different frequency components remain distinguishable even while overlapping.
 This enables instant, scale-dependent and direction-dependent interactions — local energy density contributes to a total value and gradient, while the spectral separation allows wavelength-specific coupling and resonance to occur across arbitrary distances.

 Locally this simply contributes to a total energy density value and gradient.
 The frequency separation and its awareness allows for wavelength individual interactions over arbitrary distances.
-Such rotating modulations lead to resonances in other locations of the LEDO-Field infering de-localized oscillations.
+Such rotating modulations lead to resonances in other locations of the LEDO-Field inferring de-localized oscillations.

 Discussion - difference to a scalar or vector field